JeanBaptiste-dlb/PathfinderVault/game mastering/core principles/Enconters.md

 	+ A robot in a cave that digs for eternity
-	+ A robot in a cave that digs for eternity on behalf of a mastermind trying to make a city collapse on itself Don't leave your best ideas for later, use them right away
+	+ A robot in a cave that digs for eternity on behalf of a mastermind trying to make a city collapse on itself Don't leave your best ideas for later, use them right away The more dangerous a threat, the more obvious it should be